Green Streets

 Join Our Team

-Green Streets hires seasonal laborers for tree plantings.
-The positions start on or around April 1st and run until June 30th and/or start in early September through late October/early November.
+Green Streets hires seasonal workers for our urban forestry crew.
+The positions start on or around April 1st and run until June 30th and/or start in early September through mid-November.
 See all open positions on our job opportunities page for more information.

 The urban forest of Lawrence provides an incredible array of benefits for our community.
-Groundwork Lawrence partnered with the American Planning Association to create an award-winning Health Impact Assessment (HIA), detailing many of the benefits our trees provide.
+Trees provide shade and actively cool the air, they intercept rainfall and reduce storm water runoff, they filter air pollution and improve air quality (even indoor air quality) Groundwork Lawrence partnered with the American Planning Association to create an award-winning Health Impact Assessment (HIA), detailing many of the benefits our trees provide.
 You can read the HIA here.
 You can find additional information about the health of our urban forest in this study conducted by the Urban Ecology Institute.

 Using a program called iTree, we modeled the benefits of an actual Red Oak tree we planted in South Lawrence.
 Over 75 years, this tree will